 The HLE takes place during the spring semester and students meet monthly to focus on different leadership skills.
 The training modules are comprised of guest alumni presentations, interactive workshops, team challenges, and leadership theory discussions.
 Towards the end of the Experience, all participants will attend a retreat, which includes camping and whitewater rafting!
 Each student is charged with creating a reflective journal of their HLE journey – blog, website, scrapbook, photobook… the possibilities are endless!

-- Attend 5 of 9 scheduled HLE events.
-Events are 1 hour in length, held once a month on Monday at 6pm OR Tuesday at 11am.
-Catered meal is provided.
+- Attend at least 6 of the scheduled HLE events.
+Events are 1 hour in length, held on designated dates throughout the Spring semester: Monday at 6pm and Tuesday at 11am.
 See schedule of events below for exact dates.
+The Teambuilding Retreat is April 11-13.

 - Maintain a reflective journal for the semester.